-The school's procedures for safeguarding children will be in line with the Gloucester Safeguarding Children Board's procedures (GSCB- please see the live website for further information - www.gscb.org.uk).
+The school's procedures for safeguarding children will be in line with the Gloucestershire Children's safeguarding executive (GCSE) procedures (GCSE- please see the live website for further information - www.gscb.org.uk).
 However, we will take into account good guidance published from other sources and use our common sense and professional judgement.

-If anyone thinks a child or young person is at immediate risk of significant harm they should contact The Front Door on: 01452 426565 or in an emergency always call 999.
+If anyone thinks a child or young person is at immediate risk of significant harm they should contact social care children's helpdesk (MASH -Multi-agency safeguard hub) on: 01452 426565 or in an emergency always call 999.
 In the case of needing medical help fast dial 111